 ABOUT THIS COURSE

-This NEW course is designed for all teachers of GCSE Psychology who are teaching the new specification and are looking for ways to ensure their top students achieve the new top grades 7-9.
+This course is designed for teachers of AQA GCSE Psychology who are looking for ways to ensure their top students achieve the highest grades of 7-9.

 BENEFITS OF ATTENDING